Body and Dash-Mounted Cameras | Policy, Privacy & Personal Liability

-Some agencies have instilled full redaction of their video evidence, meaning that when they release video to the public, they enhance the video with treatments that pixilate the people involved, bystanders, vehicles, etc.
+Some agencies have instilled full redaction of their video evidence, meaning that when they release the video to the public, they enhance the video with treatments that pixilated the people involved, bystanders, vehicles, etc.

-Some have used blurring technology, and have only focused on the people outside of a given scenario, while maintain the subject of an arrest or investigation.
-And still others release raw footage, and many agencies have argued their reasoning to be that they don’t want any party to suggest they are “doctoring” the footage of a given event.
-In those cases, it is usually of a video of a controversial arrest or use of force event.
-Either way, agencies are drawing a number of different conclusions in any given set of circumstance, and it is guided by sound legal principles, that each agency is drawing from.
+Some have used blurring technology, and have only focused on the people outside of a given scenario while maintaining the subject of an arrest or investigation.
+And still, others release raw footage, and many agencies have argued their reasoning to be that they don’t want any party to suggest they are “doctoring” the footage of a given event.
+In those cases, it is usually of a video of a controversial arrest or use of force events.
+Either way, agencies are drawing a number of different conclusions in any given set of circumstances, and it is guided by sound legal principles, that each agency is drawing from.

-Considering that our previous case analysis showed that 4th Amendment actions are indeed public record, it does suggest that anything, or anyone surrounding that event would indeed lose their right to privacy.
+Considering that our previous case analysis showed that 4th Amendment actions are indeed a public record, it does suggest that anything or anyone surrounding that event would indeed lose their right to privacy.
 However, this can be tricky to evaluate.